0xVyper/Mihra/README.md

 [For detailed documentation](https://deepwiki.com/0xVyper/Mihra)

 The Simplified C2 Framework is a modular, security-focused command and control framework designed for easy integration with other systems.
-This framework provides essential security features, shell functionality, and malware analysis capabilities while maintaining a clean, streamlined architecture.
+This framework provides essential security features, shell functionality, with capabilities while maintaining a clean, streamlined architecture.

 ## Key Features